-Labor unions are generally governed by a series of federal laws, including the National Labor Relations Act (NLRA), which covers the majority of unionized workers, the Railway Labor Act (RLA), which applies to the transportation industries (rail, air, etc.) and their employees, the Labor Management Relations Act (LMRA), and several others.
+Labor unions are generally governed by a series of federal laws, including: (1) the National Labor Relations Act (NLRA), which covers the majority of unionized workers; (2) the Railway Labor Act (RLA), which applies to the transportation industries (such as rail, air, etc.) and their employees; (3) the Labor Management Relations Act (LMRA), and several others.
 These laws give labor unions the legal right to represent employees collectively, particularly in negotiating the terms of their employment (collective bargaining), and in the grievance process.
 The National Labor Relations Board (NLRB) administers the NLRA, and the National Mediation Board (NMB) administers the RLA.
-Complaints of violation of these laws (e.g., of unfair labor practices) are generally made either to these agencies directly, or in federal court.
+Complaints of any violation of these laws (for example, unfair labor practices) are generally made to these agencies directly or in federal court.

-In brief, the NLRA says that an employer and a union must negotiate fairly with each other to reach a written agreement that governs the terms and conditions which will apply to the members of that union who are working for that employer.
-Generally speaking, under the NLRA, an employer must refrain from certain actions regarding unionized workers, including:
+The NLRA requires that an employer and a union must negotiate fairly with each other to reach a written agreement that governs the terms and conditions which will apply to the members of that union who are working for that employer.
+Under the NLRA, an employer must refrain from certain actions regarding unionized workers, including:

-- Discriminating in favor of, or against, any particular employee or group of employees to encourage them to join or discourage them from joining, a union at all, or to join a particular union;
+- Discriminating in favor of, or against, any particular employee or group of employees to encourage them to join or discourage them from joining a union, or to join a particular union;

-- Interfering with efforts among its employees to form a union, or join or support a union;
+- Interfering with efforts among its employees to form a union, join or support a union;

 - Refusing to bargain with a union lawfully authorized to represent its employees; and

 - Discharging (firing) or otherwise taking adverse employment action against employees who have filed (or have threatened to file) charges against the employer, or who have testified in either an NLRB or federal court proceeding against the employer.

-Generally, executives, managers and even some supervisors are not protected by the NLRA, and are not eligible to either join or continue membership in workplace unions.
-This is because they are considered part of the employer’s management team rather than its labor force.
+Generally, executives, managers and even some supervisors are not protected by the NLRA, and are not eligible to either join or continue membership in workplace unions because they are considered part of the employer’s management team rather than its labor force.
 Additionally, certain categories of employees are not covered by the NLRA at all, including:

 - Most domestic workers;